A Wizard of Mars: Major characters in A Wizard Of Mars

 The peridexic effect, or "Bobo," is becoming more and more major, displaying personality and helping Nita out with bigger spells.
-He (he doesn't really have a gender but is called 'he') manages to lay out the diagram for the Gibraltar Passthrough that Nita has to use and fuel with her own life-energy.
+He (he doesn't really have a gender but is called 'he') manages to lay out the diagram for the Gibraltar Pass through that Nita has to use and fuel with her own life-energy.
 He still does not speak to anyone but Nita, and how he is even able to do that is unknown to anyone.